-Both lots will be accessed directly from Davidson Street, ensuring safe and efficient vehicle access.
+The proposed reconfiguration has been designed with individual access directly from Davidson Street, ensuring safe and efficient vehicle movements.
 Each dwelling will have onsite car parking provisions, including garages and visitor spaces.
 The development will be connected to all essential services, including reticulated water, sewerage, stormwater, electricity, and telecommunications.
 A stormwater management strategy has been prepared to ensure overland flow paths are maintained, and drainage infrastructure will be designed to mitigate any potential impacts on adjoining properties.